nwthomas/personal-portfolio/README.md

 - Thanks to my parents for supporting my journey of learning to code.
 I couldn't have done it without you.
 - Thanks [Lambda School](https://lambdaschool.com/) for teaching me the skills that allow me to build applications just like this one.
+- Thanks to [Josh Cormeau](https://www.joshwcomeau.com/) for the inspiration behind some of the layout and cards in my site.
+- Thanks to [Medium](https://medium.com/) for inspiring my article layout.